corinnedaigle3/README/README.md

 <br>
 Target –

-•	Sets the rigidbody velocity to move right * speed from TargetBuilder.cs to the spawned targets in TargetSpawner.cs 1-3
+-	Sets the rigidbody velocity to move right * speed from TargetBuilder.cs to the spawned targets in TargetSpawner.cs 1-3

-•	Destroys target after 5 seconds for optimization.
+-	Destroys target after 5 seconds for optimization.

 <br>TargetBuilder –

-•	TargetBuilder class holds the variables
+-	TargetBuilder class holds the variables

-•	The Builder class sets values and retuns the builder
+-	The Builder class sets values and returns the builder

-•	Build function is where the GameObjects are created
+-	The build function is where the GameObjects are created

 <br>TargetSpawner(1-3) –

-•	Spawns’ random targets constructed targets from TargetBuilder.cs at set intervals
+-	Spawns random targets constructed targets from TargetBuilder.cs at set intervals

-•	Sets the variables from TargetBuilder.cs
+-	Sets the variables from TargetBuilder.cs

-•	Returns the Build function
+-	Returns the Build function

 <br>SaveManager –

-•	Implements the saving/loading when the respective keyboard buttons are pressed and destroys the save when it is loaded.
+-	Implements the saving/loading when the respective keyboard buttons are pressed and destroys the save when it is loaded.

 <br>ISaveable – (Helped)

-•	An interface that defines the saved data using an Id.
+-	An interface that defines the saved data using an ID.
 It has a saving class that manages the actual saving and loading of objects.

 <br><br>
 ### Coding2_Lab11: ###